loopbackio/loopback-next/docs/site/Context.md

     // tell LoopBack you want to accept
     // the name parameter as a string from
     // the query string
-    @param.query.string('name')
+    @param.query.string('name') name: string,
-    name: string) {
+  ) {
     return `Hello ${name}`;
   }
 }
 ```

 These "sugar" decorators allow you to quickly build up your application without
-having to code up all the additional logic by simply giving LoopBack hints
+having to code up all the additional logic by simply giving LoopBack hints (in
-(in the form of metadata) to your intent.
+the form of metadata) to your intent.